wallarm/product-documentation/include/connect-cloud-en.md

         sudo /usr/share/wallarm-common/addnode -H us1.api.wallarm.com
         ```

     To specify the name of the created node, use the `-n <node name>` option.
+Also, the node name can be changed in Wallarm Console → **Nodes**.

 3. Provide your Wallarm account’s login and password when prompted.